87thstdev/pgvctrl/readme.md

 * If this command does not remove the folder from database, you must remove it and its contents yourself.
 This is a safety measure.
 * Any repository folders left behind will be displayed as UNREGISTERED when the -rl option is used.

+### Manage schemas and tables in Snapshots and Fast Forwards

+#### Manage schemas (--schema, --exclude-schema, --rm-schema, --rmexclude-schema):
+1. Allows the user to say what schemas structures to include/exclude when snapshots and Fast Forwards are created.
+1. The 'rm' arguments allow the user to remove schemas from the included and excluded lists.

+To include a schema:
+<pre>pgvctrl --schema membership -repo pgvctrl_test</pre>
+Output:
+<pre>Repository added: pgvctrl_test
+include-schemas ['membership']</pre>

+__*What happens?*__<br />

+* The dbRepoConfig.json file with have the membership schema added to the includeSchemas list property of the "pgvctrl_test" repository

+#### Manage table (--table, --exclude-table, --rm-table, --rmexclude-table):
+1. Allows the user to say what tables structures to include/exclude when snapshots and Fast Forwards are created.
+1. The 'rm' arguments allow the user to remove tables from the included and excluded lists.

+To include a table:
+<pre>pgvctrl --table membership.user -repo pgvctrl_test</pre>
+Output:
+<pre>Repository added: pgvctrl_test
+include-table ['membership.user']</pre>

+__*Notes:*__
+1. If a table/schema is included and then later excluded, the table/schema is moved from included to exclude and vice versa.
+1. Include table/schema works the same as with pg_dump.

 ### Fast Forward (-setff, -applyff)
 __What are Fast Forwards?__<br />
 Fast forwards are snapshots of the database structure at the time the snapshot was taken.